-When will I get my Vanguard tax forms?
+When will I get my Vanguard mutual fund or brokerage tax forms?

 If you’ve added tax forms to your Vanguard e-service package, you won’t receive paper copies.
-Instead, we’ll send you an email as soon as the forms are available online in your secure Tax center.
-If you still receive paper copies of your tax forms by mail, you should get them shortly after they’re posted online.
+Instead, we’ll send you an email as soon as the forms are available online in your secure Tax Center.

 - Open a new Vanguard IRA®